Let's Get Started

 If you have extra cash that you want to save into your investment accounts, that will raise your fee.

-In addition, if you ask an advisor billing a percentage fee on your large account balance whether it is best for you to pay down debt, or buy rental property, or do anything to take money out of their management, just know that their compensation depends on convincing you to keep money invested under their management.
+In addition, if you ask an advisor billing a percentage of asset fee on your large account balance whether it is best for you to pay down debt, or buy rental property, or do anything to take money out of their management, just know that their compensation depends on convincing you to keep money invested under their management.

 It allows us to work with only your best interests in mind.
 We are paid no more, or no less, based on what you want to do with your money.
 You are welcome to move money in or out of your accounts for car and home purchases, paying down debt, or purchasing bank CDs, without worrying that our advice could be clouded by a fee based on the assets in the account.